taniaortiz0/Active-Directory-Home-Lab/README.md

 ![cmd whoami](https://github.com/user-attachments/assets/dc4a3936-67c9-47a8-bc72-8302b3a7cca9)

 Finally, I logged in to my Client through the domain, MYDOMAIN and verified I am in.

+#### Conclusion:

+As I completed the setup of my Active Directory Home Lab using the various tools listed and obtaining over a thousand users, I am ready to create a corporate network simulation to implement security strategies.

 #### References: